 Hello!
 I’m Xiaolong, from Shanxi province.
-I’m Deaf.
+I’m deaf.
 I can speak and I know sign language.
-I often participate in daily public welfare activities and voluntary work to provide services for Deaf people.
-I am also engaged in sign language translation.
+I often participate in daily public welfare activities and voluntary work to provide services for deaf people.
+I am also involved in sign language translation.

-I have been working in graphic design and UI design for three or four years, half a year in my hometown and three and half a year in Shanghai.
+I have been working in graphic design and UI design for three or four years, half a year in my hometown and three and a half years in Shanghai.

 At first, I never knew about homosexuality and I never participated in any relevant activities.
 After, I got information and news about homosexuality from the internet.
 I found the QQ group named “Parents and Friends of Lesbians and Gays” (PFLAG) and I joined them.
 But I didn’t pay much attention to it, because I was focused on studying and designing during my college time.

 However, 6 months after graduating, I got a job in Shanghai.
 In this time I started to pay attention to PFLAG.
 I got to know more about them and I wanted to be a volunteer, so I asked people in the QQ group, and they told me that there was a branch in Shanghai.

 I successfully applied as a volunteer and I participated in activities.
 I learned many things and made many new friends doing those activities.
 I don’t think there’s any difference between heterosexual and homosexual people.
 Everyone has the right to love.

 I still remember the day when I was a volunteer in PFLAG Shanghai I was surprised to find that most parents had accepted their children’s sexual orientation.
 At that time, many of the activities attracted a lot of middle-aged deaf people.
 But those activities were not designed for deaf people.
 Because of a lack of support from hearing people, the needs of deaf and gay people cannot be satisfied, which brings us a series of confusion and problems.